For sale by owner: Canada

 Separate reports from the Canadian Real Estate Association and CTV Consumer Reports state that between 20% and 25% of homes in Canada are not sold through brokers each year (as of 2004).
 MSN Money suggested in 2009 that 30% of homes are sold without using a real estate agent.
 In that same year, more than half of the homes sold in Quebec were sold without an agent.

 United Kingdom

-In the UK, the average commission rate is significantly lower than in Canada or the US, meaning that FSBO is less common.
-By law, all sales of property must be supervised and handled by an independent solicitor, who acts as a mediator and holds the buyer's money until the purchase is complete.
+In the UK, the average commission rate is 1.42%, significantly lower than in Canada or the US, meaning that FSBO is less common.
+Property sales must be registered with the UK Land Registry which applies a registration fee to record the legal ownership.
+The completion legal paperwork does not need to be handled by an agent or solicitor, but most sales are completed by professional conveyancers or licensed solicitors.

 Australia

 In Australia, FSBO is still relatively niche market.
 As of 2014, privately sold houses in Canberra spent about 34 days on the market, according to RP Data – the second shortest period in the country.
 Canberra houses sold by private treaty spent the same time on the market as those in Melbourne; a week longer than Sydney, where houses are on the market for an average of 27 days.
 Privately sold units in Canberra spend an average of 54 days on the market, third only to Sydney (23 days) and Melbourne (37 days) when compared with other capital cities.